Kimi1020/GitLatestLearning/readme.txt

 Git is a distributed version control system.

-my stupid boss will perfer SVN.
+my stupid stupid boss will perfer SVN.

+Creating  a new branch is quick.